SDFIdk/skraafoto_tile_public/README.md

 When `cogtiler` recieves a request to read data from a COG at a certain url, it checks if the url starts with one of the prefixes from the whitelist.
 Otherwise an error is returned to the client.

+### Request timeout
+Environment variable `COGTILER_REQUEST_TIMEOUT` sets the timeout in seconds for http requests against the upstream server hosting the COG.

 ### Header bytes
 `cogtiler` fetches a predefined number of bytes from the beginning af the file, if the header is bigger than this then more roundtrips are made.